dxw/playbook/_includes/sections/working-here/hiring-new-people.md

 Interviewers should take notes during the interview.

-We include time in interviews for candidates to ask questions, whether about dxw,the role, or the process.
+We include time in interviews for candidates to ask questions, whether about dxw, the role, or the process.
 We will always try to answer, but we will check things if we need to and get back to them.

 Directly after an interview, the interviewers will add their notes to Applied